flysteur-dev/pager/README.md

 "Read and Run Everywhere.."<br><br>

 Pager wants to be a very very minimalist rss reader.<br>
-It will ever only use web technologies and will stay as much as possible serverless** to be truly multi-platform.<br>
+It will ever only use web technologies and will stay as much as possible serverless** with business logic in the client side.<br>
 Optionnally (later) it will offer syncing option to share feeds between instances (desktop, mobile, etc..)<br><br>

 Pager doesn't have many dependencies and aims to keep code understandable.<br><br>